-All Direct Unsubsidized Loans first disbursed on or after July 1, 2006 will have a fixed interest rate of 6.8%.
+All Direct Loans first disbursed on or after July 1, 2006 have a fixed interest rate.

 As of Fall 2012, Subsidized Loans are no longer available for graduate students.
 Graduate students are now only eligible to receive Unsubsidized Loans and/or Graduate PLUS loans.